sch3m4/mqtt-ble-tracker/README.md

 ### Discovering and adjustment

-**IMPORTANT**: Before running any scan, place the BLE device 1 meter away from the BLE scanner device.
+**IMPORTANT**: Before running any scan, take the BLE device 1 meter away from the BLE scanner device.

 To discover devices as well as calculate the "**MR**" and the "**N**" constant, run the script with the following arguments: